yappeizhen/Pastey/README.md

 ### Get Snippet by ID

 Fetch a snippet by its ID.
+Expired snippets will not be fetched, and a null value is returned.

 - **HTTP Method**: `GET`
 - **Endpoint**: `/snippets/:id`